shoppingflux/module-prestashop/202/doc/03-features_orders/01-overview.md

 A new CronController / Action pair will be created (one day, but not today) to support orders import; most likely named `ShoppingfeedOrdersImportActions` to separate the two features.

-This module will use the `validateOrder` hook to detect orders added by the shoppingfluxexport module, and will then fill the `shoppingfeed_order` table.
+This module will use the `validateOrder` hook to detect orders added by the shoppingfluxexport module, and will then add a row in the `shoppingfeed_order` table.
+Data that couldn't be retrieved in the `validateOrder` hook will be added once an order synchronization is registered.

 <i>To see where the necessary data is stored, check the
 `Shoppingfluxexport::hookPostUpdateOrderStatus()` method in the